SageCT/SageCT/README.md

 - 👋 Hi, I’m Sage, a Software Engineer @ Vanguard.
 - 🎓 I'm a Spring '25 Computer Science graduate from the University of Houston.
-- 🌱 I’m currently working on developing a passion project based on my interest in traveling/photography, in addition to furthering my skills in web development with Tailwind and Svelte/React.
+- 📸 I’m currently working on developing a passion project based on my interest in traveling/photography!
+- 🌱 I'm also furthering my skills in web development with Tailwind and Svelte/React with some other side projects.
-- 💞️ I’m always open to helping out those on their own paths!
+- 💞️ I’m always open to helping out those on their own paths in STEM!
 - 📫 How to reach me:
   - Email: sageturn01@gmail.com
   - Linkedin: www.linkedin.com/in/sageturn01